hngocanh/Wikipedia-Search/README.md

 By default, the tests are run in headless mode.
 If you want to run them in headed mode, then change configuration to headless: true in playwright.config.js

-In order to view the test report, run 'npx playwright show-report'
+In order to view the test report, run 'npm run report'.